aeraymd/chopin_28_prelude/README.md

 ## Purpose of the project and team members
-This project aims to generate music with Chopin style.
+This project aims to generate classical piano music in the style of Frederic Chopin.
 Contributors to the project are :
 * Sina BEHDADNIA 'https://github.com/sinabehdadnia'
 * Anh Dao HO 'https://github.com/ChiiDao'